-Doctor Convicted of Massive Healthcare Fraud
+Doctor Convicted of Massive Health Care Fraud

 WEST PALM BEACH, Fla.
-(CN) — Eye doctor Salomon Melgen was convicted of all 67 counts of healthcare fraud Friday after a seven-week trial, for bilking Medicare for tens of millions of dollars while administering unnecessary and obsolete medical procedures.
+(CN) — Eye doctor Salomon Melgen was convicted of health care fraud Friday after a seven-week trial for bilking Medicare for tens of millions of dollars while administering unnecessary and obsolete medical procedures.

 Melgen was taken into federal custody immediately after the jury delivered its verdicts on their third day of deliberations.
-The counts included healthcare fraud, falsifying medical records and submitting fictitious Medicare claims.
+He was found guilty of all 67 counts, including healthcare fraud, falsifying medical records and submitting fictitious Medicare claims.

 He and his medical practice Vitreo-Retinal Consultants of the Palm Beaches billed Medicare more than $190 million between 2008 and the end of 2013.
-The practice received more than $105 million in Medicare from, much of it through bogus diagnoses and unjustified medical procedures, according to the indictment.
+The practice received more than $105 million from Medicare, much of it through bogus diagnoses and unjustified medical procedures, according to the indictment.

 Melgen’s daughter wept as she and her mother made their way out of the federal courthouse in West Palm Beach Friday afternoon.
 The two had attended the trial together nearly every day and sat through weeks of deprecating testimony from prosecutors’ medical experts.